riscv/sail-riscv/doc/ReadingGuide.md

   behavior as the Spike emulator.

 - `riscv_pmp_regs.sail` and `riscv_pmp_control.sail` implement support
-  for physical memory protection (PMP).
+  for physical memory protection (PMP).  `riscv_pmp_regs` handle read and write access to the PMP registers, while `riscv_pmp_control` implements the permission checking and matching priority.

 - `riscv_platform.sail` contains platform-specific functionality for
   the model.
 It contains the physical memory map, the local interrupt